-Only NBRI can provide the normative data that is necessary for clients to understand their results and benchmark against real world scores.
+Only NBRI can provide the benchmarking data that is necessary for clients to understand their results and compare themselves against real world scores.
 Without this comparison, clients must judge their employee survey and/or customer survey scores relative to the survey scale, which has no relationship with reality.
-That is, a score of 3.86 may appear to be relatively high compared to a scale of 5 or 6, but in fact, it may represent the 24th percentile of the normative database, indicating poor performance compared to other companies, or it may represent the 84th percentile of the normative database, representing relatively high performance compared to other companies.
+That is, a score of 3.86 may appear to be relatively high compared to a scale of 5 or 6 points, but in fact, it may represent the 24th percentile of the benchmarking database, indicating poor performance compared to other companies, or it may represent the 84th percentile of the benchmarking database, representing relatively high performance compared to other companies.
 Without this information, the scores generated by any research study are virtually meaningless.
-Research studies conducted in-house may not, by definition, have normative data.
+Research studies conducted in-house may not, by definition, have benchmarking data.

 Executive Summary / Root Cause Analyses

 Some clients have teams of Ph.D. psychological researchers who can take the employee and/or customer survey data and turn it into meaningful, actionable continuous improvement programs.
 Most do not.
 For those who do not, NBRI provides the perfect solution.
 Cost-effectively, NBRI provides full documentation of the research study, the methodology, results, and recommendations in an Executive Summary.
 The summary also includes higher-level statistical analyses, wherein all raw data is input to SPSS so that correlations and stepwise and linear regression analyses (proprietary, modified) can be conducted on the data.
 These root cause analyses reveal the fewest number of items that, when addressed, will have the greatest amount of positive impact on the organization.
 When studies are conducted in-house, clients usually do not have access, knowledge, or experience with these sophisticated techniques, and may spend months after the study addressing issues that have little or no effect on the continuous improvement effort.